juhp/hwk/README.md

 1 bin
 2 daemon
 ```
-(a module defining `splitOn` from the extra or split library needs to be added to the Hwk.hs config file).
+(uses `splitOn` from the extra library).

 The argument passed to `hwk` must be a valid Haskell function: a function that takes a list of strings and returns a new list or a single value.

-Check where input contains a certain string:
+Check whether the input contains a certain string:
 ```
 $ cat /etc/passwd | hwk --all 'bool "no" "yes" . isInfixOf "1000"'
 yes